Bethany Lily April Goes Topless & Introduces Her Dog In Latest Instagram Update

 On Wednesday, June 10, British model Bethany Lily April uploaded a tantalizing Instagram post for her 2.9 million followers to enjoy.

-The suggestive snaps showed the 24-year-old holding a small curly-haired black dog in a white-walled room.
+The suggestive snaps showed the 24-year-old holding a small black dog in a white room.
 Bethany revealed in the post’s caption that her “new puppy,” named Luna, “is 10 weeks old.”

 The social media sensation opted to go topless in each of the pictures, leaving little to the imagination.
 She covered her chest with her arm, presumably to adhere to Instagram’s community guidelines regarding nudity.
 Regardless, fans were able to get a good view of her incredible cleavage.
-Bethany did have on a pair of hoop earrings.
+Bethany wore a pair of hoop earrings.

 For the photos, the blond bombshell slicked back her long locks in a bun and wore a minimal amount of makeup, allowing her natural beauty to shine.
 She made her beautiful blue eyes pop with an application of what appears to be subtle winged eyeliner and a light coat of mascara.
 Her makeup also seemed to have featured filled-in eyebrows and nude lip gloss.

-In the first picture, the model posed, with a serious expression on her face, in front of a sizable mirror, while she snapped the photo with her smartphone.
+In the first picture, the model posed with a serious expression on her face in front of a sizable mirror.
+She snapped the photo with her smartphone.
 Luna sat in the crook of Bethany’s arm and seemed to be sniffing her owner’s lips.

-The following image consisted of a black-and-white photo.
+The second image was in black-and-white.
 Luna had altered her position slightly and appeared to be staring at the mirror.
 Meanwhile, Bethany focused her attention on her phone screen, as she pursed her full lips.

 View this post on Instagram